russticate/FormsRadioButton/README.md

 - Fast and lightweight.
 It is a composite control utilising the baked in Xamarin.Forms SwitchCell.
 High performance, no custom renderers, no bloated ViewCell and fully supported on all current Xamarin.Forms platforms.
 - Targets .NET Standard 2.0 with a single dependency on Xamarin.Forms
 - Full MMVM support.
 - Publishes an event when the toggled item changes.
-You can subscrube to this event in your code behind or use a behavior to forward it to a ViewModel.
+You can subscribe to this event in your code behind or use a behavior to forward it to a ViewModel.

 ## How do I use it?
 I included a sample project.
 Check it out.
 Or, just copy/paste the code right out of it without a second thought.
 It's up to you :)